WildCodeSchool/simple-mvc-old-caprover/README.md

-# My first MVC
+# My simple MVC

 ## Description

-Just a simple MVC template for Wild Code Schools's students projetc.
+Just a simple MVC template for Wild Code Schools's students project.

 ## Steps

-1. Init composer.
+1. Clone the repos from Github.
-2. Install composer.
+2. Run `composer install`.
-3. Build skeleton.
+3. Test on your localhost defaults URL `/items` and `/item/NUMBER` (where NUMBER is any digit),
-4. Init autoload (composer + custom).
+4. From this starter kit, create your own web application.